atwupack/owasp-dependency-check/README.md

 It is based on the work of [etnetera/owasp-dependency-check](https://github.com/etnetera/owasp-dependency-check).

+You can see the current OWASP report [here](https://atwupack.github.io/owasp-dependency-check/owasp/dependency-check-report.html).

-You can see the current report for this project [here](https://atwupack.github.io/owasp-dependency-check/dependency-check-report.html).
+You can see the current code coverage report [here](https://atwupack.github.io/owasp-dependency-check/coverage/).

 ## Installation